 # What about WebRTC leaks in Edge with VPN?

 WebRTC can reveal your real IP even when a VPN is active.
 Disable WebRTC in Edge via settings or use a privacy-focused extension that blocks WebRTC leakage.
 Some VPNs offer built-in WebRTC protection. enable it if available.
+Vpn with free locations: the complete guide to free server locations, how they work, and the best options in 2025

 # Should I use split tunneling with Edge VPN?